What's got everyone talking in the nutrition world? Meat.

 A health officer has been quoted as saying "Nobody is telling people not to eat meat.
 What they're saying is if you eat it, eat less of it and buy it from sources that have produced it better."

 We see it as the epitome of health.
-People who grew up in really poor conditions see meat as a treat.
-So now that its so easily available, we eat lots more of it.
-We also eat more because its cheap.
+Often people grow up leaning and seeing meat as a daily necessity.
+Now that its so easily available in all grocery stores, we eat lots more of it.

 These should not be decision-swayers in our food choices, most of the time.
 (There are going to be times when they will, occasionally!)